 WASHINGTON (AP) — As a presidential race profoundly shaped by Americans’ frustration with high prices nears its end, the government said Thursday that an inflation gauge closely watched by the Federal Reserve has dropped to near pre-pandemic levels.

 The Commerce Department reported that prices rose just 2.1% in September from a year earlier, down from a 2.3% rise in August.
-That is barely above the Fed’s 2% inflation target and is in line with readings in 2018, well before prices began surging after the pandemic recession.
+That is barely above the Fed’s 2% inflation target and in line with readings in 2018, well before prices began surging after the pandemic recession.

 Yet some signs of inflation pressures remained.
-Excluding volatile food and energy costs, so-called core prices rose 2.7% in September from a year earlier, unchanged from August.
-On a monthly basis, core prices rose 0.3% from August to September, up from just 0.1% from July to August.
+Excluding volatile food and energy costs, so-called core prices rose 2.7% in September from a year earlier for the third straight month.
+On a monthly basis, core prices rose 0.3% from August to September, up from 0.2% from July to August.
+The increase in the core rate is higher than the Fed would prefer.

 Still, for the past six months, core inflation has declined to a 2.3% annual rate, down from 2.5% in August.
-And economists expect the Fed to cut its key rate by a quarter-point when it meets next week.
+And economists still expect the Fed to cut its key rate by a quarter-point when it meets next week.

 Taken as a whole, the latest signs of a sustained cooling of inflation arrive five days before an election in which many voters have soured on the economy, mostly because average prices remain nearly 20% higher than they were four years ago.
 Former President Donald Trump has largely blamed the Biden-Harris administration’s energy policies and promised that inflation would “ vanish completely ” if he is elected.
 Vice President Kamala Harris has promised to ban price gouging for groceries and to reduce child care and health care costs.